Eyonic/Interactive-D-D-Table/README.md

 2. The keypad connects via GPIO or USB (depending on your build).
 3. Pressing a button triggers sound effects or changes the map.
 4. Background music/ sound effects updates automatically based on the current map.
+## 🖥️ Creating Map Sets

+Run `python3 pc/setup_map_set.py` and follow the prompts to generate a map directory with grid, music, and sound effects.
+The output is placed under `sets/<name>` and can be copied to the Raspberry Pi.